AI-4o/W-S/readme.md

+# Web-Slayer
+This app allows to mock the user actions on chrome, helping with:
+- automation tasks
+- web scraping
+- testing

 # Getting started

-1. start the puppeteer server
+1. Start the puppeteer server
 ```bash
 npm run server-serve
 ```

-2. run commands from the client using the commandline, e.g. the command:
+2. Run commands from the client using the commandline, e.g. the command:
 ```bash
 npm run navigate 'http://ai.aisoft.sh'